Take Learning Out of the Classroom: Use Quizzes to Ensure Knowledge Retention

 - Automate your quizzes.
-With a bit of work in advance, you can foresee a number of scenarios for the results: Someone getting a lower score can be transferred automatically to certain landingpages, videoseminars, whitepapers, a contact person, …
+With a bit of work in advance, you can anticipate on a number of scenarios for the results: Someone getting a lower score can be transferred automatically to certain landingpages, videoseminars, whitepapers, a contact person, …

-- Always be brief and interesting.
+- Always be brief and to the point.
 Limit your questions to 5 or maximum 10.
-You can always quiz again in a few days or weeks with another set of questions.
+The best knowledge retention results come from quizzing again after a couple of days or weeks with new sets of questions on the same subject.
 It’ll help your employees to remember longer if the lesson is quizzed shortly every now and then.

 5. Quiz anywhere, anytime

-Learning management systems work on one spot, on a computer in a ‘safe, but staged’ environment.
-Working with a quiz platform like Survey Anyplace on the other hand, allows your staff to enter the quiz at any time of day, on the device of their own choice.
+Learning management systems work on one spot, on a computer in a safe, but ‘staged’ environment.
+Working with a quiz platform on the other hand, allows your staff to enter the quiz at any time of day, on the device of their own choice.

-Now that you’ve read the entire article (thank you!), how about you test your own knowledge with this quiz we added for you?
+Now that you’ve read the entire article (thank you!), how about you test your own skills with this example quiz we added for you?